-Eight-Year Study Examining Bicycling-Related Facial Fractures and Factors Contributing to Injury
+Eight-Year Cohort Study Examining Bicycling-Related Maxillofacial Fractures and Factors Contributing to Injury

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Objectives: To determine the epidemiological characteristics of bicycling-related maxillofacial fractures in a defined population and to identify factors contributing to these injuries.
-Methods: An 8-year prospective analysis was carried out, including all patients presenting with bicycling-related maxillofacial fractures at a tertiary care center from 2017 through 2024.
-Data recorded for each patient included age, gender, date and cause of injury, risk factors, type of facial fractures, other injuries, hospital stay, and helmet use.
-Statistical analysis was performed using SPSS 20.
-Continuous variables were assessed for normality (Shapiro-Wilk test) and compared using the Mann-Whitney test.
+Objectives: The aim of this study was to determine the epidemiological characteristics of bicycling-related maxillofacial fractures in a defined population and to identify factors contributing to these injuries.
+Methods: An 8-year cohort study was carried out, including all patients presenting with bicycling-related maxillofacial fractures at a tertiary care center from 2017 through 2024.
+Data recorded for each patient included age, gender, date and cause of injury, contributing factors, type of facial fractures, other injuries, hospital stay, and helmet use.
+Statistical analysis was performed.
+Continuous variables were assessed for normality (Shapiro–Wilk test) and compared using the Mann–Whitney test.
 Categorical variables were analyzed with chi-square tests.
 A p-value ≤ 0.05 was considered statistically significant.
 Results: Out of 899 cycling accident patients seeking medical treatment, 122 (13%) sustained facial fractures, accounting for 4% of all facial fracture cases in our department during the study period.
-The male:female ratio was 2.6:1, and the mean age was 29.5 years (SD 12.8, range 13-77).
+In our cohort, the male–female ratio was 2.6:1, and the mean age was 29.5 years (SD 12.8, range 13–77).
 Collision with another object/vehicle was the most common cause (64%), followed by isolated falls (36%).
 A total of 135 facial fractures were recorded (some patients had multiple fractures).
-Mandibular fractures were most frequent (49% of patients) followed by zygomatic (32%), orbital (13%), nasal (7%), maxillary (2%) and frontal (2%) fractures.
-Within mandibular injuries, condylar fractures were the most common subtype (63%).
+Mandibular fractures were most frequent (49% of patients), followed by zygomatic (32%), orbital (13%), nasal (7%), maxillary (2%) and frontal (2%) fractures.
+Among mandibular injuries, condylar fractures were the most common subtype (63%).
+Dental injuries were found in 27% of patients.
+The most common dental trauma was tooth fracture (43% of those with dental injuries), followed by tooth luxation (32%) and tooth avulsion (25%).
+In 80% of cases involving dental injuries, the upper anterior teeth were involved.
 Concomitant injuries were present in 20% of patients, most often orthopedic limb injuries.
-Only 27% of patients reported always wearing a helmet, whereas 43% never more one.
+Only 27% of patients reported always wearing a helmet, whereas 43% reported never having worn one.
 Conclusions: Bicycling-related facial injuries are a noteworthy subset of facial trauma.
 Missed or delayed diagnosis can lead to lasting deformities and functional issues.
-Preventive strategies –especially promoting helmet use and improving helmet design– along with broader safety measures are important to reduce the incidence and severity of these injuries.
+Preventive strategies—especially promoting helmet use and improving helmet design—along with broader safety measures are important to reduce the incidence and severity of these injuries.